 Protection of plants from frost damage is usually provided by covering the plant/s with a layer that will stop the frost from getting to the leaves.
-There are products on the market that can provide this sort of protection but in early years sacks and other material was used very successfully.
+There are products on the market that can provide this sort of protection but in early years sacks, frost cloth and other material was used very successfully.

 So what damage does snow cause?

 The biggest and most notable amount of damage caused to plants by snow is breakage.
 It is the weight of snow sitting on a branch or branchlets that cause them to break.
 Branches are only used to carrying leaves not the weight of snow.

 Throughout Canterbury many, many trees have been damaged by branches laden with snow and then breaking under the strain.

 To prevent the loss of branches the best thing to do is to remove the snow.
 This can be done by shaking smaller trees and shrubs to get the snow to fall off.